 An oral appliance resembles a sports mouth guard or mouthpiece.
 Its purpose is to hold the jaw in the optimal position in order to keep the airway open and clear, thus preventing snoring from occurring.
 Oral appliances are effective at treating snoring, but only some are approved to treat sleep apnea.

-There are several types of surgeries that can stop snoring and sleep apnea all together.
+There are several types of surgeries that can stop snoring and sleep apnea altogether.
 These surgeries include the Pillar Procedure, a tracheostomy, maxillomandibular advancement, or a uvulopalatopharyngoplasty.
-Depending on the surgery, some can be minimally invasive and can be done in a few simple out patient visits.
+Depending on the surgery, some can be minimally invasive and can be done in a few simple outpatient visits.
 Others require overnight stays and up to weeks or months of recovery time.

 CPAP Therapy is the most common treatment for sleep apnea.
 CPAP stands for continuous positive airway pressure.
 The CPAP machine has become widely used in the sleep disorder industry.
 The machine itself constantly pumps oxygen through a hose and into a nose or face mask.
 This positive flow of oxygen prohibits the body from pausing and missing a breath.
 The machines have come a long way in recent years and are very quiet, small, and are easy to travel with.
 Most insurance providers cover CPAP therapy.
 You must consult with your doctor if you think you have sleep apnea so they can schedule a sleep study.
 If you are officially diagnosed, the CPAP therapy will be the first recommended treatment for your sleep disorder.